geraldnilles/Indoor-Garden/simulations/README.markdown

 We can just use an ideal diode for these (perhaps with a 1.4V VF to mimic the 2 didoe in the bridge)

+### Diode Switch
+Currently, the high side switch is an ideal diode.
+Lets make it a real diode.